Frequently Asked Questions

 Do you offer financing for larger repairs?

-Yes, we offer flexible financing options for major repairs and installations.
-We understand that unexpected chimney repairs can strain your budget.
-Options include 0% interest for 6-12 months on approved credit, low monthly payment plans, and acceptance of all major credit cards.
-Ask about our financing during your free estimate.
+Yes, we offer flexible payment options for major repairs and installations.
+We understand that unexpected chimney repairs can strain your budget, and we accept all major credit cards.
+Ask about payment options during your free estimate.